 During the summer months, E-Coli thrives in warm weather.
 We are not alone, many places around DC and the Potomac have elevated levels of E-Coli in the summer.
 Check out TheSwimGuide which we will be posting our data to soon.

 If you have a dog, the best thing you can do is pick up the poop!
 Please pick up after your pet anywhere outside (yard, sidewalk, street, parks, woods) -- you'll be helping Cabin John Creek!
 Stormwater just flushes it into the storm drains which end up in our creeks.

-We’ll be testing each summer on Wednesday mornings from June through mid-September.
+We’ll be testing each summer on every other Wednesday mornings from June through mid-September.

 Want to help?
 Volunteers can take samples before 9am or drive the samples to Pierce Mill in Rock Creek Park for handoff to the Anacostia Riverkeeper before 10am each Wednesday.
 We also need volunteers to post results in trail kiosks and our communities.
 If we get enough volunteers, we can expand to other locations.